-- 1. Government hereby retains Organization for the period beginning on July 1, 2020, and continuing for a period of one (1) year from that date unless within that period Government gives the Organization thirty (30) days written notice of termination of this Agreement in which case this Agreement shall terminate thirty (30) days from the date notice is given to the Organization. - 2.
-Government shall pay Organization the sum of Sixty Thousand and 00/100 Dollars (\$60,000) for the services required by this Agreement, said services being more particularly described in the Addendum attached hereto and incorporated herein by reference as Exhibit A, one-half (1/2th) of which shall be payable in October 2020 or shortly thereafter upon receipt of an invoice, with one-fourth (1/4th) payable in January 2021 or shortly thereafter upon receipt of an invoice, and with one-fourth (1/4th) payable in April 2021 or shortly thereafter upon receipt of an invoice and detailed program reports in January 2021, April 2021, and July 2021.
-The first invoice required by this section shall be submitted by
+- 1. Government hereby retains Organization for the period beginning on July 1, 2021, and continuing for a period of one (1) year from that date unless within that period Government gives the Organization thirty (30) days written notice of termination of this Agreement in which case this Agreement shall terminate thirty (30) days from the date notice is given to the Organization. - 2.
+Government shall pay Organization the sum of \$120,000 for the services required by this Agreement, said services being more particularly described in the Addendum attached hereto and incorporated herein by reference as Exhibit A, one-half (1/2th) of which shall be payable in September 2021 or shortly thereafter upon receipt of an invoice, with one-half (1/2th) payable in January 2022 or shortly thereafter upon receipt of an invoice and the first six month detailed program report., The first invoice required by this section shall be submitted by September 17th, 2021.
+The second invoice and the first six month detailed program report shall be due January 21st 2022.
+A detailed program report shall be submitted by April 15th, 2022.
+A year-end program report shall be submitted by July

-October 9th, 2020.
-The second invoice and the first six month detailed program report shall be due January 18th, 2021.
-The final invoice and the detailed program report for the third quarter shall be due April 19th, 2021.
-A year-end program report shall be submitted by July 16th, 2021.
-Failure to submit the year-end program report, which includes the final quarter, shall result in the Organization repaying one-fourth (1/4th) of total funds provided under this Agreement.
+22nd, 2022.
+Failure to submit the April 2022 program report and the July 2022 year-end program report shall result in the Organization repaying one-half (1/2th) of total funds provided under this Agreement.
 Reports shall reflect the services and programs directly related to the funding provided by Lexington Fayette Urban County Government with emphasis on measurable outcomes, and specifically outlined in the funding application.
 Forms for both the quarterly financial and program reports will be provided.